tenchi-security/zanshin-cli/README.rst

 **Options**:

 -  ``--help``: Show this message and exit.

 **Commands**:

-- ``api_key``: Operations on API keys from account the API...
+-  ``api_key``: Manage API keys associated with the logged-in...
-- ``invites``: Operations on invites from account the API...
+-  ``invites``: Manage pending invitations for the logged-in...
-- ``me``: Returns the details of the user account that...
+-  ``me``: Show details of the user account associated...

 ``zanshin account api_key``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Operations on API keys from account the API key owner has direct access
-to
+Manage API keys associated with the logged-in user account.

 **Usage**: